Updated: August 12, 2025

 • By descent: You may be eligible if a parent or grandparent (or, possibly, a great-grandparent) was born in Portugal.
 You’ll need documents proving your parental lineage, like a birth certificate

-• By investment: Invest in Portugal via the Golden Visa and apply for citizenship by naturalization after five years
+• By investment: Invest in Portugal via the Golden Visa and apply for Portugal citizenship by naturalization after five years

 Portugal passport by investment